CM1007-FHIR-DATA/deploy/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system.
-- Syntetic data or the ability to run a Java program to generate it
+- Syntetic data files or the ability to run a Java program to generate it
 - Python 3

 ## Installation